GoogleChrome/web.dev/src/site/content/en/learn/css/box-model/index.md

 https://codepen.io/web-dot-dev/pen/WNRemxN

-A really important thing to remember when writing CSS—or working on the web as a whole—is that everything displayed by CSS is a box.
+A really important thing to remember when writing CSS, or working on the web as a whole, is that everything displayed by CSS is a box.
 Whether that's a box that uses `border-radius` to look like a circle, or even just some text: the key thing to remember is that it's all boxes.